 Most supply chain professionals and planners think of finished goods when they hear attributes.
 But attributes are present in every part of the supply chain from suppliers to raw materials, machinery, products and distribution centers.
 Attributes define the specific properties of each object.
 Output quality produced by a machine, a qualified supplier for a given customer, surface tension or shade of a WIP material or likelihood of late delivery from a supplier are all examples of attributes of objects in the supply chain.
 More importantly, attributes are not static.
 They change as the supply chain changes.
 For example, when you acquire other companies into your supply chain, when you get new subcontractors, when you add or delete products, when new customers are added and delivery policies change and when a piece of equipment delivers lower quality as it ages.
-To this end, supply chain digital representation, its digital twin, needs to be very flexible and have the ability to change and grow as your organization changes and grows.
+To this end, supply chain digital representation, its digital twin, needs to be very flexible and have the ability to change and grow as your organization changes and grows enabling your business to become greener and more sustainable.

 Attribute are absolutely critical to every supply chain planning process.
 They help to maintain the supply chain in a way that is a true representation of the supply chain both in terms of structure and behavior.
 They also help to define your changing business rules without having to use developers to make changes to the supply chain planning system.
 Below are highlights of the functions and benefits enabled by attributes.